niekdt/cheatsheets/python/deps.md

 ## Poetry

+Package management tool.
 Manages dependencies, package setup and building using the standardized `pyproject.toml` file.
 This replaces the need for `setup.py`, `requirements.txt`, `MANIFEST.in` and `Pipfile.*`.
 Poetry isolates the virtualenv from the project.

 | What | How | Details |